noahwalters-stack/bond_pricing_analytics/README.md

-**Bond Pricing Analytics by Noah Walters**
+**Bond Pricing Analytics Tool by Noah Walters**

-This is a Python-based bond pricing calculator that computes metrics like YTM, accrued interest, durations, and tax-euqivalent yield.
+This is a Python-based bond pricing calculator that computes metrics like YTM, accrued interest, durations, and tax-equivalent yield.
 The results are generated within an Excel report.

 **Requirements**
 - Python 3